wizelineacademy/react-gist/capstone-project-1/README.md

 > **NOTE:* You should use the [demo application](https://react-certification-2020.netlify.app/) just as a guide and as a trigger for your own ideas.
 It's not mandatory to reproduce the exact same styling nor to stick only to the main features listed above.
 Feel free to extend the functionalities if you want some bonus points ;)!
 This is YOUR project and you can be as creative as you like.*

-We won't share the project's source-code until the bootcamp is completed and all the participants deliver their own implementations (we don't want to bias your solution).
+We won't share the project's source-code until the apprenticeship program is completed and all the participants deliver their own implementations (we don't want to bias your solution).

 ### General Requirements
 These are the main requirements we will evaluate from your deliverables:
-- Apply everything you've learned during our bootcamp:
+- Apply everything you've learned during our apprenticeship program:
   - Functional Components
     - React Hooks
     - Custom Hooks